 Thirsting for Knowledge Thursdays

 We are excited to invite you for our monthly "bring your own!" lunch series, occurring on a Thursday each month from 12:00-1:00pm during the semester.
 These programs are a casual way to learn about gender issues.
 Typically, they are facilitated by a speaker, and include a strongly encouraged Q&A period, as well as audience participation.
 Bring your lunch and join us for these wonderful sessions!
-The majority of our programs for Thirsting for Knowledge Thursdays this semester will be included in the “What I Learned” series.
-While most these programs take place Thursdays from noon to 1:00 P.M., please note some exceptions.
+The Thirsting for Knowledge Thursday series for 2020-2021 is focused on women's leadership.
+Each presentation will examine women's involvement in different social movements and provide tips for participants to develop their own leadership!

-Sponsored by the Women’s Center and Co-Sponsored by the Survivor Advocacy Program and Counseling and Psychological Services
+Sponsored by the Women’s Center.
+Co-Sponsored by Survivor Advocacy Program and Counseling & Psychological Services

 Through discussing the silence breakers Anita Hill and Tarana Burke, this session will highlight the ways in which women of color have shaped the conversation about sexual harassment and assault, while paying particular attention to how women of color are disproportionately impacted by sexual violence and the complexities of reporting.
 Presented by Alicia Robinson, Assistant Director of Kent State University’s Women’s Center, founder of Limitless Ambition and former Program Coordinator for the Office of Sexual and Relationship Violence Support Services at Kent State.

 October 15, 2020 | 12:00 P.M. – 1:00 P.M.

 Register at: https://ohio.qualtrics.com/jfe/form/SV_0AtRwferIj6y0TP.
 Registration will close on October 13 at 11:59PM, and information about how to participate will be emailed on October 14th.